docQodly/docs/docs/customComponent/setup.md

 ### Running the Development Server

-Launch Qodly Studio in local mode with only the **Standalone Page Editor** using the following command:
+Launch the Studio in local mode with only the **Standalone Page Editor** using the following command:

 ```bash
 npm run dev